ISISComputingGroup/ibex_developers_manual/Keithley-2700.md

 The calculation used to calculate the drift uses information from the previous scan (including the previously calculated drift) and the information from the new scan.

+> NOTE: the code contains a logic statement `if ((!isnan(temp_change_over_time)) && (isnan(previous_drift)))` which states that if the temp change over time exists (∆temp/∆time) and the previous drift does NOT exist (i.e. this is the first reading) then the new drift is just (∆temp/∆time) multiplied with the time constant.
+Otherwise, it is also summed with the previous drift factor

 ![drift-calculation]

 Where